celery/celery/docs/getting-started/first-steps-with-celery.rst

 You will learn about;

 - Choosing and installing a message transport (broker).
-- Installing Celery and creating your first task
+- Installing Celery and creating your first task.
 - Starting the worker and calling tasks.
 - Keeping track of tasks as they transition through different states, and inspecting return values.